EU court adviser paves way for ECB money printing

 It was a setback for those in Germany's conservative financial establishment who want to stop ECB plans to print fresh money to buy government bonds and a boost for the Frankfurt-based central bank.

-The German Finance Ministry welcomed the opinion, saying it provided clarity and upheld Berlin's support for the program.
+The German Finance Ministry welcomed the opinion, saying it provided clarity and upheld Berlin's support for the programme.

 Peter Gauweiler, a conservative Bavarian politician and co-initiator of the lawsuit, pointed to the adviser's limitation on any ECB role in the troika of creditors that directed reforms in bailed out states such as Greece.
 But other critics were dismayed by the freedom the opinion gave the ECB to act.